vbaconnet-ledger/developer-portal/_docs/token/trc.md

 | 2.
 A specific signature is required on the [Tron Nano App](https://github.com/LedgerHQ/app-tron). | 2.
 Update both `src/tokens.c` and `src/tokens.h` in the [Tron Nano App](https://github.com/LedgerHQ/app-tron). |

 <!--  -->
-{% include alert.html style="important" text="To ensure both these topics are handled properly, we invite you to contact our engineering team through the <a href='https://ledger-dev.slack.com'>Ledger's Developer Slack</a>, or use <a href='https://developers.ledger.com/contact/'>this contact form</a> to get signed in." %}
+{% include alert.html style="important" text="To ensure both these topics are handled properly, we invite you to contact our engineering team through the <a href='https://discord.gg/AxfAsPCNUc'>Ledger's Discord server</a>" %}
 <!--  -->

 ### What will Ledger do?